f5vmr/svxlinkbuilder/README.md

 <h2> Troubleshooting </h2>

 <p>You will need to understand the svxlink.conf file and how to make adjustments for Simplex or Repeater operation.
 In any case you may need to refer to the svxlink.org main page, or svxlink amateur radio users page on facebook, or contact me.
 For further information also consult the svxlink pages on g4nab.co.uk.
-In the terminal type man svxlink.conf and the on-board documentation will be displayed.</p>
+In the terminal, type 'man svxlink.conf' and the on-board documentation will be displayed.</p>

 <p>To stop svxlink running type in the terminal <b>sudo systemctl stop svxlink.service</b> and to restart it type <b>sudo systemctl restart svxlink.service</b> You can also do this if authorised in the Dashboard.</p>

-<p>If you wish to modify the Svxlink.conf, EchoLink, MetarInfo and NodeInfo files, you can do so, if authorised,from from the dashboard.</p>
+<p>If you wish to modify the Svxlink.conf, EchoLink, MetarInfo and NodeInfo files, you can do so, if authorised, from from the dashboard.</p>
 <p>Be careful whilst editing, as to change the structure, can cause the node to fail.
 However a copy of the last working configuration can be found in the /etc/svxlink folder with a time and date, or in the case of the EchoLink and MetarInfo in the /etc/svxlink/svxlink.d folder.</p>
 <p>To obtain information for the node_info.json go to a PC Browser and enter <b>http://svxportal-uk.ddns.net:81</b> where you will find a dashboard.</p>
 <p>Click <b>Register</b> at the top, completing the information.
 This information is held only to enable you to complete the next stage.
 Log in with the information you have just supplied, click on <b>My Stations</b>, and click on <b font=color blue>Generate node_info.json</f></b>